 Throw the lemon hulls into the shaker because, why not get as much flavor as possible out of this fruit?

 Slapping the mint releases the oils and creates a cloud of mintiness.
 This seemed like an affectation the first time I saw it.
 It’s not!

-I do.
+Why not make it sparkling?
 Bubbles are entertaining.
-Also, this is not scientifically proven, but I think they also accentuate the lemony smell of this drink.
+Also, this is not scientifically proven, but they also accentuate the lemony smell of this drink.

 Can this become a cocktail?

 The last thing to mention is that this drink can also easily become a cocktail by adding 2 ounces of gin, vodka, or tequila blanco if that is what you’re in the mood to drink.